paulrosen/zuzus-hot-five/README.md

 After setting up the dev environment, go to `http://localhost:3000/susanna` and put in an email and password and click "sign up".

-Then in firebase go to `https://console.firebase.google.com/project/zuzus-hot-five/authentication/users` and click "users"
+Then in firebase go to the zuzus-hot-five firestore database and click "users".
+Change the "admin" field to true.

-TODO: How do I add "admin" privileges?

 ## Getting Started